Inca Trail to Machu Picchu Extended Package

 Trip Insurance

-If you wish to purchase trip insurance, we recommend IMG/iTravelinsured.
+We recommend IMG/iTravelinsured and their Travel LX product for this trip.
 They are one of the world’s leading providers of travel insurance.

-For information on recommended IMG/iTravelinsured policies please click here.
+For information on the recommended IMG/iTravelinsured policies please click here.

 If you already have insurance or wish to purchase from anyone other than IMG/iTravelinsured, we recommend careful consultation with the provider to ensure appropriate coverage.
 This is because many providers have a number of policy exclusions.